Shailesh-prajapat/Shailesh-prajapat/README.md

 - 👋 Hi, I’m @Shailesh-prajapat
-- 👀 I’m interested in programming and graphic design
+- 👀 I’m interested in programming and digital marketing
 - 🌱 I’m graduate in  bachelor of computer application(BCA)
-- 💞️ I’m looking to collaborate on programming and graphic design
+- 💞️ I’m looking to collaborate on programming and digital marketing
 - 📫 How to reach me

 <!---